Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/watch_watch_diff.md

   -1.18361652e-01  1.20161276e-03]] (100, 10) float32
 ```
 ### Code explanation
 In the example above, we use `oneflow.watch_diff` to obtain the gradient.
-The processe is same as the example which using `oneflow.watch`  to obtain data tensor.
+The processe is the same as the example which using `oneflow.watch`  to obtain data tensor.

 First, we define the callback function:
 ```python